ShimmerEngineering/Shimmer-Java-Android-API/ShimmerLSL/README.md

 Select Stream:

 - Locate the stream corresponding to the COM port you used in btComports.
-It should be named something like "SendData_DeviceX_ComX_SensorName" (where X represents the device number and COM port, SensorName represents the sensor being streamed).
+It should be named something like "SendData_Device_Shimmer_Name_SensorType".
 - Click the checkbox next to the desired stream to select it.

-Set Modality:

-- In the bottom-right corner of LabRecorder, find the "Modality (%m)" update to "Accel" or any sensor that being recorded.
+- Modality (%m) can be changed for different folder name.

 Start Recording:

 - Click the "Start" button in LabRecorder to begin recording the streaming data.
+- Make sure the timer has started on the bottom of the program.

 Stop Recording: